AndreaCacioppo/HamiltonianReconstructionThesis/README.md

 - Set the parameters of the artificial Hamiltonian
 - Set the values of the hyperparameters

-In CustomModules/TightBinding.py:
+- Set the initial guesses for the Hamiltonian parameters

--Set the initial guesses for the Hamiltonian parameters with torch.randn and torch.rand
+- Set additional parameters

 To read the results:

-- In order to read the obtained Hamiltonian parameters and the training procedure run on a terminal: tensorboard --logdir /path/HamiltoninReconstructionThesis/Tensorboard1d and open the indicated link in a browser to see the results.
+- In order to read the obtained Hamiltonian parameters and the training procedure, run on a terminal "tensorboard --logdir /path/HamiltoninReconstructionThesis/Tensorboard1d" and open the indicated link in a browser to see the results.

 ## Authors